 Many of Wixie’s phonics activities are built for students at multiple levels with a particular skill and teachers can assign different activities to different learners in their classroom.
 Teachers can also customize these activities to better reach their range of learners, or create their own structured assignments in Wixie.

-To find an existing activity like these, browse the Templates folder at your teacher home page and browse the Language Arts folders, or use the search field at the top.
+To find an existing activity like these, browse the Curriculum library at your teacher home page and browse the Language Arts folders, or use the search field at the top.